 Key Currency is Authorised by the FCA (No.753989).
-As such, all transfers are conducted through safeguarded client accounts for your peace of mind.
+All transfers are conducted through safeguarded client accounts.

 We have gained a 5-star “Excellent” customer rating on Trustpilot – which is the highest possible rating.

-If you need to transfer money abroad or would simply like a free quote, please click below.
+If you need to transfer money abroad and would like a free quote, click on the button below.